 - 77 percent of Hispanic shoppers shop with another person; 51 percent of total U.S. shoppers do the same.
 As a result, Hispanics are much more likely to share purchase decisions with their families compared to their total U.S. counterparts.

 Meals Matter.
-The dinner table takes center lisinopril dosage stage in the Hispanic household.
+The dinner table takes center stage in the Hispanic household.
 By making mealtime a priority, Hispanic shoppers are buying more groceries and preparing more meals.

 - 65 percent of Hispanic shoppers ate dinner at the dining table or kitchen counter compared to 55 percent of total U.S. shoppers.